 Have you forgotten the name of our Creator?
 Better yet, did you ever know and use it to begin with?
 Also keep in mind that Ba'al is properly translated as Lord!

-I have had several people ask me what the apostles and others of two thousand year ago called Yahuwah, since that name is not to be found in the Greek text or any of the modern orthodox English renderings of scripture.
+I have had several people ask me what the delegates and others of two thousand year ago called Yahuwah, since that name is not to be found in the Greek text or any of the modern orthodox English renderings of scripture.
 After the last exile in Babel (Babylon) the people of Yahudah (Judah) and all Yahudiym (Jews) when they were outside the synagogue called Him Adonai, the Almighty, or some other name that would communicate to whom they were referring without using the "ineffable name."
 They were forbidden by rabbinic custom, that originated in pagan Babel and was in line with their worship of their pagan "gods," to use His name even though He gave His name to them (and us) as a memorial (Exodus 3:15) and the only restriction He put on it was to not use it without recognizing its power, or in a vain manner (Exodus 20:7).

 Looking in the Greek text and you will also find many errors of translation where names of people and places are considered, and some believe that is the reason why Yahuwah is not mentioned by that name in those texts.
 Yahuwah does not translate well to Greek so the writers used the Greek words "theos," which means a god or deity of some sort, and "kurios," which means master, governor, etc., and is usually translated as lord.
 (Also there is some evidence that at least two of the gospels were originally written in Ibriy.)
 Our Creator Yahuwah is not "a god or deity of some sort" or a simple governor.
 He is THE ALMIGHTY!
 The One and Only!
 Also take note of those scriptures in the Greek that are direct quotations from the Ibriy.
 In the Ibriy the name is Yahuwah, but in the Greek it is "kurios."
 That is a very big difference.